vgteam/toil-vg/README.md

     cd /mnt/ephemeral/var/lib/mesos/
     toil-vg generate-config --whole_genome > wg.yaml

 If they aren't available via a URL, download the input reads fastq (or fastq.gz) file using `aria2c -s 10 -x 10`.
-If it is paired end, add `--interleaved` to the command below.
+Below assumes reads are paired end.
+If not, remove `--interleaved` to the command below.

-Run the mapping.  **Make sure to edit the jobstore and output store agurments, as well as the input index arguments to reflect the correct locations**
+Run the mapping.  **Make sure to edit the jobstore and output store agurments, as well as the input index and reads arguments and to reflect the correct locations**

-    toil-vg run aws:us-west-2:myname-s3-jobstore ./reads.fastq.gz SAMPLE_NAME aws:us-west-2:myname-s3-outstore --workDir /mnt/ephemeral/var/lib/mesos/  --batchSystem=mesos --mesosMaster=mesos-master:5050 --gcsa_index s3://my-s3-outstore/my_index.gcsa --xg_index s3://my-s3-outstore/my_index.xg --id_ranges s3://my-s3-outstore/my_index_id_ranges.tsv  --realTimeLogging --logInfo --config wg.yaml --index_name my_index 2> index.log
+    toil-vg run aws:us-west-2:myname-s3-jobstore ./reads.fastq.gz SAMPLE_NAME aws:us-west-2:myname-s3-outstore --workDir /mnt/ephemeral/var/lib/mesos/  --batchSystem=mesos --mesosMaster=mesos-master:5050 --gcsa_index s3://my-s3-outstore/my_index.gcsa --xg_index s3://my-s3-outstore/my_index.xg --id_ranges s3://my-s3-outstore/my_index_id_ranges.tsv  --realTimeLogging --logInfo --config wg.yaml --index_name my_index --interleaved 2> map.log

-If successful, this will produce gam files for each chromsome, as well as one VCF in the S3 output store
+If successful, this will produce a gam file for each chromsome, as well as a whole-genome VCF in the S3 output store

 Terminate the cluster